MentalBlank/AlphaFable/README.md

 ## Overview

 Welcome to the AlphaFable repository, Originally EternalFable, a preservation project dedicated to archiving and maintaining a private server for a classic Flash-based browser MMORPG.
 Our goal was to preserve the spirit of the original game and ensure it remains accessible to players and enthusiasts, even after official support has ended offering a platform for enthusiasts to explore and enjoy the game while honoring its significance.
-Please note: Most if not all files are significantly outdated (over 13 years old as of the upload date) and may require substantial modifications or unavailable game files to function correctly.
+Please note: Most if not all files are significantly outdated (at least 13+ years old as of the upload date) and may require substantial modifications or unavailable game files to function correctly.

 ### Why Preservation Matters and Why This Project Exists